 The 2000 Land Preservation Bond Program of Broward County assessed, advised and managed the essential acquisition and protection of county lands; and, provided support to municipalities in their efforts to acquire, protect and manage undeveloped lands within their boundaries.
-The program successfully acquired by the end of 2010 more than 1,000 acres of conservation lands, green spaces and open spaces.
+The program successfully acquired more than 1,100 acres of conservation lands, green spaces and open spaces by the end of 2008, at which time available funding had been depleted.

-To have a listing of sites and the ammenities provided through bond funding please visit:
+To have a listing of sites and the amenities provided through bond funding please visit:

 Program Acquired Sites By City